727800350/note/cs/go.md

 }
 ```

-Go’s approach sets it apart from many other languages in which failures are reported using exceptions, not ordinary values.
+Go's approach sets it apart from many other languages in which failures are reported using exceptions, not ordinary values.
 The reason for this design is that exceptions tend to entangle the description of an error with the control flow required to handle it, often leading to an undesirable outcome:
 routine errors are reported to the end user in the form of an incomprehensible stack trace, full of information about the structure of the program but lacking intelligible context about what went wrong.
 By contrast, Go programs use ordinary control-flow mechanisms like if and return to respond to errors.
 This style undeniably demands that more attention be paid to error-handling logic, but that is precisely the point.